doc4d/docs/docs/code-editor/interface.md

 ![dropdown-list](assets/en/code-editor/code-editor-hello.png)

-You can customize the method editing area, for example by adding lists or hiding line numbers.

 ## Interface

 Each Method editor window contains a toolbar that provides instant access to basic functions related to method execution and editing.